Archive for January, 2006

 Vino et Veritas

-Having written a post earlier about James Frey’s book A Million Little Pieces, I probably should remark on the recent brouhaha about the story, which you would have had to have been in a persistent vegetative state not to have noticed.
+Having written a post earlier about James Frey’s book A Million Little Pieces, I probably should remark on the recent brouhaha, which you would have had to have been in a persistent vegetative state not to have noticed.

-It turns out that Mr. Frey’s tale of recovery from multiple addictions was perhaps as much fiction as fact.
+It turns out that Mr. Frey’s story of his recovery from multiple addictions was perhaps as much fiction as fact.
 Among other things, he wrote of jail time that he never in fact served.
-He fabricated an excruciating account of undergoing multiple root-canal procedures without anaesthesia.
+He fabricated an excruciatingly convincing account of undergoing multiple root-canal procedures without anaesthesia.
 He concocted a tragic backstory about being responsible for an adolescent girlfriend’s death.
-In other words, he simply made a lot of stuff up and passed it off as the truth.
+In other words, he made a lot of stuff up and passed it off as the truth.
 A lot of people are pretty upset, not least of whom is his principal benefactor, the towering Oprah Winfrey, who dressed him down before the Entire World yesterday.

 Dog Tired

-It being Chinese New Year this weekend, it is a bit of a busy time for kung fu schools, and Yee’s Hung Ga is no exception.
+It being Chinese New Year this weekend, it is a bit of a busy time for kung fu schools, and mine is no exception.
 Tonight we had a lion dance to do in Manhattan; I’ve only just got home to my Park Slope château, and it’s after 11.

 I’m just too worn out to write much tonight, but I certainly don’t want you all to go away empty-handed.
-So, as we prepare to ring in the Year of the Dog, I offer some exceptionally beautiful photographs of far-off Cathay’s exotic landscape.
-I do hope you enjoy them.
+So, as we ring in the Year of the Dog, I offer some exceptionally beautiful – I mean really outstanding – photographs of Cathay’s exotic landscape.

 Lighten Up Already

-Well, after last night’s gloomy post, redolent with the odor of the crypt, I think it’s time for a little comic relief.
+Well, after last night’s gloomy post, redolent with the odor of the crypt, I think it is time for comic relief.
 This comes by way of comedian Kip Addotta, who sends me little tidbits from time to time.

 … to Dust